jovaz21/nodepop/README.md

 npm run dev # run the API Server in development mode (through nodemon and --inspect option set) npm run lint # lint using ESLint
 ```
-Make sure, before running `npm run XXX`, to have the following environment variables, correctly set:
+Make sure, before running any of the `npm run XXX` commands, to have at first the following environment variables, correctly set:
 ```bash
 $ NODE_PATH # the pathname to the project's folder
 $ MONGODB_IP # the binding IP address for the MongoDB server